About Our Courses

 First, three important notes:

 (1) Unlike 30 years ago, most students now take the SAT and/or ACT 2 - 4 times (sometimes more), wisely taking advantage of the widespread use of “super-scoring”.
-For example, if the student takes the SAT exam in June and scores a 660 in the verbal sections and a 400 in the math sections, and then that same student takes the SAT again in October and scores a 520 in the verbal sections and a 680 in the math sections, most schools (and scholarships such as the Florida Bright Futures scholarships) will combine the high verbal score (660) from June and the high math score (680) from October, leading to a 1340 score, which, beginning with the Class of 2023, has been the scoring level necessary for the highest level of the Bright Futures scholarships.
+For example, if the student takes the SAT exam in June and scores a 660 in the verbal sections and a 400 in the math sections, and then that same student takes the SAT again in October and scores a 520 in the verbal sections and a 670 in the math sections, most schools (and scholarships such as the Florida Bright Futures scholarships) will combine the high verbal score (660) from June and the high math score (670) from October, leading to a 1330 score, which, beginning with the Class of 2026, is the scoring level necessary for the highest level of the Bright Futures scholarships.

 Given the above, our recommendations are as follows:

-For students who are in 9th or 10th grade in the 2023-24 school year and who wish to get an early start on their SAT and ACT preparation, our Comprehensive Preparation courses are absolutely available to you, too.
+For students who are in 9th or 10th grade in the 2025-26 school year and who wish to get an early start on their SAT and ACT preparation, all of our Comprehensive Preparation courses are fine options.
 Note that you should not feel pressure to have to take the SAT and ACT, nor our course, during your freshman and sophomore high school years...most students don't take those exams until 11th grade and usually begin their preparation as they enter their junior year.
-However, you might want to consider enrolling in our course November-to-April course if you are wanting to get an early start.
+However, every year we have several 9th and, more commonly, 10th graders who wish to get an early start for a variety of reasons, and that will certainly put you ahead of the game!
 Note that freshmen and sophomores who take our course should definitely plan to take the SAT and ACT exams immediately after the course has been completed, while the material is fresh...do not take the course and then wait several months or longer to take the tests.
+Read the discussion for 11th graders (in red, above) for further guidance regarding the two course options.

 ----> READY TO REGISTER?
 GREAT!!
 CLICK HERE! <----